 When is it best for couples to start getting serious?
 Does the honeymoon phase really exist?
 Does falling out of the honeymoon phase mean falling out of love?
-To help provide some clarity, we asked two dating experts, Bela Gandhi, founder of Smart Dating Academy, and Nora DeKeyser, matchmaker for Three Day Rule, for their takes on the most common stages of a romantic relationship.
+To help provide some clarity, we asked two dating experts, Bela Gandhi, founder of Smart Dating Academy, and Nora DeKeyser, Matchmaker and Relationship Coach, for their takes on the most common stages of a romantic relationship.
 Surprisingly, both women had similar ideas for what partners can expect as a relationship goes from casual dates to seriously coupled.